rjgreenresearch/cost-asymmetry-simulator/README.md

 two-war stochastic demand.
 Adapts the Dyna-METRIC readiness-based sparing model (Sherbrooke 1968) to consumable munitions.

+This is a companion analysis product developed with the research paper [The Cost Curve as Deterrent: Compound Warfare Economics, Saturation Dynamics, and the Structural Unaffordability of Great-Power Conflict](https://papers.ssrn.com/abstract=6682203)

 ## Key Findings — Canonical Run

 **Run:** `run_20260430_160009` | **N =** 10,000 | **Seed =** 20260428